 Please drop the form off at our office or email it to firstname.lastname@example.org

 Severe Weather Awareness Week is scheduled for March 3rd through March 7th, 2014.
 Click here to read the National Weather Service’s Severe Weather Awareness Packet.
 The Kansas statewide test tornado drill will be held on Tuesday, March 4th at 1:30pm.
 At that time, all outdoor sirens (county-wide) will be tested.

 As part of Severe Weather Awareness Week, EM highlights a differenct topic or hazard for each day.
 We even want to get an early start and begin with today.
 Click on each to learn more about the topic:

-Regular siren testing will begin on Tuesday, March 11, 2014.
-Sirens will be tested county-wide at 12:00pm each Tuesday, weather permitting.
+Regular testing of all outdoor warnings sirens will be at 12:00pm each Tuesday, weather permitting.

 Severe Weather Presentations